tarranprior/ahs-analysis/README.md

 # AHS Tools
-A collection of lightweight file analysis and data extraction tool for HPE's Active Health System (`.AHS`) files.
+A collection of lightweight file analysis and data extraction tools for HPE's Active Health System (`.AHS`) files.

 ## Introduction